Korean site ETNews says that Apple will release three new iPhone models in 2020 - all with OLED displays. There will be a 5.4", 6.1" and 6.7" models.

-In February 2019 Huawei launched its first foldable smartphone, the Mate X with a 8" 2200x2480 foldable AMOLED display that folds outwards.
-Huawei said it will launch the Mate X by the end of June, but now the company says it is now planning to release it in September.
+A few days ago Huawei finally launched its first foldable smartphone, the Mate X with a 8" 2200x2480 foldable AMOLED display that folds outwards.
+The price of the Mate X is 16,999 Yuan (around $2,400).

 According to a new report from China, Huawei charges 7,080 yuan ($1,000) to replace the OLED display if it fails.
 That's about the price of a high-end smartphone by itself.
 The 8" foldable AMOLED display is produced by BOE.